 What to Expect When an Account Is Charged-Off as Bad Debt

-If you’ve been notified that you’ve experienced credit card charge-off — the most common debt to be charged-off — or another form, don’t get complacent.
+If you’ve been notified that you’ve experienced credit card debt charge-off — the most common debt to be charged off — or another form, don’t get complacent.
 The debt still belongs to you, and as long as it’s within the statute of limitations in your state, it’s collectible.

 Your Credit Will Suffer

-The first thing to expect is damage to your credit score.
+The first thing to expect is damage to your credit history.
 The charge-off will remain on your credit reports for seven years from the date of the first scheduled payment that you missed.

 This ding to your credit score will make it challenging to get approved for credit in the future.
 After all, it’s reasonable for other lenders to avoid the risk of default knowing that you’ve done it before, especially if it’s recent.